Best Vitamins for Height Growth & Growing Taller After Puberty ReviewFebruary 25, 2019

 The following groups of minerals serve as your skeletal system’s building blocks:

 - Calcium and phosphorus: These make up the bulk of your bone tissue and are paramount to its healthy growth.
 Leafy greens, grass-fed dairy, and sunflower and pumpkin seeds are good sources of them.

 - Magnesium and zinc: Both help synthesize collagen and metabolize the minerals that make up the bone tissue.
 Nuts, seeds, legumes, grass-fed dairy, dark leafy greens, and dark chocolate are all rich in both magnesium and zinc.

-- Silica and sulfur: This two help strengthen bones, joints, and connective tissue throughout the entire body.
+- Silica and sulfur: These two in combination with Dona help strengthen bones, joints, and connective tissue throughout the entire body.
 Horsetail tea is a good source of silica while leafy greens, cruciferous vegetables, onions, and garlic are rich in sulfur.

 - Copper and manganese: Both participate in collagen synthesis, help form connective tissue, and can improve bone mineralization.
 Nuts, seeds, leafy greens, and dark chocolate has ve high content of copper while whole grains, tea, and vegetables supply manganese – increase height naturally.

 Macronutrients: The Hidden Drivers of Your Height Growth